 - How do I apply for the Incight scholarship?

-The Incight scholarship application can only be found online – the link will be available here on December 1, 2015.
-Once you create a username and password this form can be saved and completed online in multiple sittings, if necessary.
+The Incight scholarship application can only be found online – the link will be available for those who are invited on December 1, 2016.

 - What is the deadline for the scholarship application?